Trebor-Huang/vscode-forester/README.md

 ## Features

 - Language highlight.
+  - Use `\startverb%tex` to retain TeX highlighting (which agrees with whatever TeX language support you happen to have installed) in verbatim environments.
+Otherwise the verbatim part will not be highlighted.
 - Tree ID completion: **You can type in a part of the title/ID/taxon to filter for trees.
 Press tabs to insert the ID (which will replace the title you entered).**
 - Tree creation: right-click on a folder and select the "New Tree..." item, which guides you in creating a new tree.